MarcAbonce/react-lang-selecta/README.md

 - Language names are all written in the international language so you don't get confused with foreign fonts.
 - Includes every national flag as long as it's recognized by the ~~USA~~ Unicode Consortium.
 - Leverages the power of popular dependencies such as `left-pad` to avoid reinventing the wheel.
+- Test that mocked component calls mocked hook and that empty div matches empty div.

 ## How to contribute